Player1789/Player1789/README.md

 ### Hi there 👋
 Hello, I am Jhoon.
-I have product designed/developed/deployed/operated web-based staff management, rostering, and pay-run application.
+I have designed/developed/deployed/operated web-based staff management, rostering, and pay-run application.
 I experienced server-side development and frontend development of production services using tech stacks such as Node js (React, Nest), Java (Spring Boot), Git, PostgreSQL, MySQL, AWS, etc.

 I value self-development and learning new things.
 As an office manager, I voluntarily learned web programming to increase work efficiency and started a development project by myself.
 This led me to make prototypes, get project approvals, improve the application, and eventually grow it into a solution that plays a vital role in the company.
 To this day, I am preparing to launch a journal app in September 2022 through a side project using newly learned skills to enhance my development capabilities.